 What is chiropractic?

-The spine is an important structure that houses and provides protection for the spinal cord, while providing mobility for the upper body.
+The spine is an important structure that houses and provides protection for the spinal cord, while providing mobility for the body.
 This dual requirement of strength and flexibility makes the spine a very complex structure, with multiple joints at each spinal segment (the vertebrae) forming the spinal column.

 Chapman-Smith, D. A. (2000).
 The chiropractic profession: Its education, practice, research and future directions.
 West Des Moines, IA: NCMIC Group Inc.